bartneck/swiML/README.md

 We recommend an XML authoring tool, such as [Oxygen Author](https://www.oxygenxml.com/xml_author.html) to write, validate and transform swiML documents.
 Alternatively, there are XML plugins for [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml) and [Eclipse](https://marketplace.eclipse.org/content/eclipse-xml-editors-and-tools).
 JetBrain's [Rider](https://www.jetbrains.com/rider/) has the complete XML/XSLT workflow build in and is free for non-commercial use.

 ## Files
 You can use the swiML Schema (swiML.xsd) to validate your swiML file.
-You can then use the XSLT (swiML.xsl) to tranformation the swiML XML to HTML.
+You can then use the XSLT (swiML.xsl) to transform the swiML XML to HTML.

 To reference the swiML Schema you can point directly to:
 ```